-Whether you’re running an online marketplace, classifieds site, or sharing economy platform you’ll want to optimize so you can manage User Generated Content (UGC) quickly and effectively.
+Whether running an online marketplace, classifieds site or sharing economy platform, you’ll want to optimize to manage User-Generated Content (UGC) quickly and effectively.

-Unfortunately, the larger you scale, and the more users you gain, the harder this becomes.
-There are always going to be users who abuse your trust – whether they’re posting poor-quality photographs or uploading content with malicious or fraudulent intent.
+Unfortunately, the larger you scale and gain more users, the harder this becomes.
+There will always be users who abuse your trust – posting poor-quality photographs or uploading content with malicious or fraudulent intent.

 Moderating content is a complex and constantly evolving process that requires a carefully blended package of tech and human expertise to protect your platform’s trust, content quality, and user experience.
 Creating that takes time, effort, and know-how.
-Or in other words, you’ll need to invest a lot of money and resources if you want to build your own tools and processes in-house.
+Or in other words, you’ll need to invest a lot of money and resources to build your tools and processes in-house.

-Depending on the size and nature of your organization, you’re going to need to manage content moderation in your own unique way – and those solutions are going to need scalability so that your business can grow.
+Depending on your organization’s size and nature, you will need to manage content moderation uniquely – and those solutions will need scalability so your business can grow.

-If content moderation itself isn’t your core business, setting it up in-house is going to divert resources away from what’s most important to you.
+If content moderation isn’t your core business, setting it up in-house will divert resources away from what’s most important to you.

 That’s not to say content moderation isn’t important – far from it.
-In the last couple of years, you’ll have no doubt heard the debate surrounding social media giants like Facebook outsourcing their content moderation.
+In the last couple of years, you’ll undoubtedly hear the debate surrounding social media giants like Facebook outsourcing their content moderation.

 There have been calls to bring that process in-house, as detractors argue that outsourcing such a central business function devalues its importance.
 However, it’s also been highlighted that a more effective content moderation solution in a large social media business like Facebook would require double the number of human moderators.